42BV/pdf-library/readme.md

     builder.addTable().allowWrapping(false);

-This value will be overriden when the image or table is within an anchor.
+This value will be overridden when the image or table is within an anchor.
 Right and left anchors automatically allow wrapping, while anchors above or beneath a text will automatically disallow wrapping.

 ###Pages